 Then there were people who thought that they could come up with anything that is vaguely ‘eastern European’ and they could sell it as a ‘traditional’.
 ‘Trdelnik’ anyone?
 Or ‘Honey Cake?

-I know I shouldn’t use this as an excuse, but most of the tourist souvenir shops lined up around the King’s Charles Route from the main Old Town Square to Charles Bridge are owned by rich foreign (mainly Russian) business owners, not by Czech people.
+I know I shouldn’t use this as an excuse, but most of the tourist souvenir shops lined up around the King’s Charles Route from the main Old Town Square to the historic Charles Bridge are owned by rich foreign (mainly Russian) business owners, not by Czech people.

 That is why you see a lot of Matroska’s Dolls, very colourful bright pictures or photos there (Czech photographer would never overexpose their photos like that).

 But now, let me share with you my top tips on how to avoid falling into tourist traps in Prague.

 Take Prague public transport instead of a taxi if you are not in a hurry or want to save a considerable amount of money.
 If you want to use a taxi, check out Uber, Bolt or Liftago which operates in Prague and unlike a normal street taxi will tell you exactly how much your journey is going to be before you get into the car.

 If you are taxi sharing with other people, then it will be probably a good value, otherwise, get the 40 Kc public transport ticket which is valid for any means of transport in Prague for up to 90 minutes (you’ll get everywhere for that!).